Let Me Reintroduce Myself: Music video

 Alongside the YouTube release of the music video, it was made available for download via Apple Music on January 1, 2021.
 The staff at Billboard found that "the video mirrors the light and celebratory tone of the song itself", and called it fun.
 Philiana Ng from Entertainment Tonight noted how fans seemed to enjoy the video, particularly Stefani's revisiting of prior wardrobes.
 Additionally, she claimed the clip would make viewers feel nostalgic because of its New Year's Day premiere.

 Live performances

 Stefani premiered "Let Me Reintroduce Myself" on December 7, 2020, for a performance on The Voice.
 On December 19, 2020, she performed the song at the Global Citizen Prize awards show while accompanied by "backing dancers and a brass band", and fellow The Voice judge and singer John Legend introduced her on stage.
-Stefani also sang "Let Me Reintroduced Myself" at other venues, such as The One Show, NBC's New Year's Eve 2021, The Tonight Show Starring Jimmy Fallon, Today.
+Stefani also sang "Let Me Reintroduce Myself" at other venues, such as The One Show, NBC's New Year's Eve 2021, The Tonight Show Starring Jimmy Fallon, Today.
 The third performance was also accompanied by a group of four dancers, who wore masks as a pandemic precaution.